 In 2014 Actavis opened a regional office in Singapore; that location became the company's headquarters for its Asia/Pacific and Africa regions.

 Mergers and Acquisitions

-While the dust was barely settled from the Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in May 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
-The purchase of Warner Chilcott will expand Actavis' specialty pharmaceutical products and give it a better competitive edge in the niche drug markets of women's health and urology.
-It will also expand Actavis' operations into the new niche fields of gastroenterology and dermatology.
-An added benefit of the deal lies in Actavis' plan to reincorporate in Ireland (where Warner Chilcott is based) following the deal; the headquarters move will lower Actavis' tax rate.
+While the dust was barely settled from the 2012 Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in May 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
+The purchase of Warner Chilcott expanded Actavis' specialty pharmaceutical products and gave it a better competitive edge in the niche drug markets of women's health and urology.
+It also expanded Actavis' operations into the new niche fields of gastroenterology and dermatology.
+An added benefit of the deal lied in Actavis' move to Ireland (where Warner Chilcott was based) following the deal; the headquarters move lowered Actavis' tax rate.

 And the hits just kept coming - in 2014 Actavis purchased drug maker Forest Laboratories for about $28 billion.
 The move created a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
 The following year, Actavis acquired Allergan (maker of Botox and other aesthetic products) in a $66 billion deal.
 With that transaction, the company became a top 10 global pharmaceutical firm with revenues expected to top $23 billion in 2015.
 The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications and some 85 products under development, in a deal which will make Actavis the largest supplier of generics in the UK.